lucasfsduarte/ebpf-converter/netfpga/ebpf/load_balancer/README.md

 make
 ./gen.sh l4lb_xdp
 ```
-* eBPF instructions will be at instructions.txt and l4lb_xdp.dis as hexadecimal netfpga pattern and ebpf assembly format, respectively.
+* eBPF instructions will be at `instructions.txt` and `l4lb_xdp.dis` as hexadecimal NetFPGA pattern and eBPF Assembly format, respectively.

 ------------------------------------------------------------------------------------------------------------
 ### References